 “Right.
 So don’t act like I got no skin in the game.
 You young guys come out with—”

 “I’ve worked in the field.”

-“Yeah, so you keep telling me,” he mimicked my words.
+“Yeah, so you keep telling me.”
+He mimicked my words.
 “Three weeks in Africa.
 Lotsa dead bodies.
 It’s not the same.
 You guys were there with a UN mandate.
 We don’t have that.
 Money is not infinite, Alex.
 I wish it was.
 Believe me.
 Every dollar we spend chasing stuff like this is a dollar that doesn’t get spent somewhere else.
-Somewhere that can really help.”
+Somewhere that could really help.”